These first four photos are the ones that appear in the slide show on our home page. Here you can look at them at your leisure!

-These are the performers at the BMO's first "open mic" on 1 December 2004.
+These are the performers at the BMO's first "open mic" on December 1, 2004.
 It was graciously hosted by Mary Markakis at her home.
-The affair (which was also a fabulous food fest!) was a big success, and we've continued the tradition since then by having at least two open mics a year.
+The affair (which was also a fabulous food fest!) was a big success, and we've continued the tradition since then by having at least one open mic a year.
 These open mics give BMO members a non-critical venue to perform in alone or in small ensembles.

 This is the BMO performing at the 2011 convention of the Classical Mandolin Society of America on October 15, 2011.
 The venue is Kraushaar Auditorium on the campus of Goucher College.
 This convention, the 25th annual gathering of the CMSA, was held in Baltimore and was hosted by the BMO.
 In this photo David Evans conducts as soprano Beatrice Gilbert prepares to sing.
 This was the last appearance of David Evans with the BMO; with this concert he retired after 25 years as the BMO's director.